wjcarmo/ProjectTestCases/README.md

 # ProjectTestCases
-This is project have with objective a developement the cases test with an plataform Java and IDE Eclipse.
+This is project have which objective a developement the cases test which an plataform Java and IDE Eclipse.